monsicode/Movie-App/README.md

 # Movie Mobile App

 ## Overview
 A mobile application built using React Native that allows users to browse a comprehensive list of movies.
-Users can view detailed information about each movie, including its genre, cover photo, and summary.
+Users can view detailed information about each movie, including its genre, cast members, cover photo, and summary.

 ## Functionality